 The Ethos and Welfare Committee plays a significant role in helping the school and the Trust achieve its core purpose of:

 - Delivering outstanding outcomes for all pupils

 - Supporting the effectiveness and impact of the schools’ provision for Social, Moral, Cultural and Spiritual purpose (SMSC)

 - Supporting the schools’ child protection and safeguarding policy

 - Monitoring attendance at school level

 The committee will aim to meet termly, as a guide in November, March and June.

-Committee members are: Mrs Lisa Farley, Mrs Debbie Petty, Mrs Beth Souster, Mr Andrew Storey.
+Committee members are: Mrs Suzanne Flack, Mrs Debbie Petty, Mrs Beth Souster, Mr Andrew Storey.

-I am privileged to be the Head of School at The Redstart Primary.
+I am privileged to be the Executive Principal at The Redstart Primary.
 My aim to ensure all children develop a love of learning that stays with them throughout their life.
 It is important to me that the environment within which the children learn and adults work is high quality, nurturing and gives everyone a sense of belonging and feeling valued.

 Mrs Debbie Petty